 Re-sits and re-takes are not offered to an apprentice wishing to move from pass to a higher grade.

-An apprentice will get a maximum EPA grade of pass for a re-sit or re-take, unless the EPAO determines there are exceptional circumstances.
+The apprentice will get a maximum EPA grade of if pass they need to re-sit or re-take one or more assessment methods, unless the EPAO determines there are exceptional circumstances.

 Roles and responsibilities